elkuku/KISSKontent/README.md

 * The plugin provides parsing in various markup languages (Markdown.
 Textile, Wikisyntax...) to Joomla! content articles.
-* The component provides a new way of organizing your creating and editing content in a KISS way.
+* The component provides a new way of organizing, creating and editing your content in a KISS way.